Procsiab/uaifai/README.md

 ## Troubleshooting

-To generate a new app token, delete the file `uaifai_authz.json` that the script will create after it's first run
+To generate a new app token, delete the file `uaifai_authz.json` that the script will create after it's first run.

-The script will read from that file only the strings `app_token` and `track_id`, while it will obtain at runtime the `challenge` string.